JoaStuart/chatwidget/README.md

 - [**FrankerFaceZ (FFZ)**](https://www.frankerfacez.com): For additional emotes and chat customization options.

 Thank you to the OBS community for making streaming tools easy to integrate and configure!

-## Implementation

-The widget is written in Python, leveraging the built-in `http.server` module to serve the widget as a browser source.
-This choice keeps the implementation lightweight and avoids the overhead of more advanced frameworks.

-For the frontend, plain HTML, CSS, and JavaScript are used to render the widget.
-This ensures faster rendering in OBS compared to frameworks that rely on heavy JavaScript rendering.

-The widget integrates with the Twitch API to retrieve chat messages and emotes, while also supporting popular third-party emote services like BetterTTV, SevenTV, and FFZ through their respective APIs.

-To ensure quick communication between the backend and frontend, the widget runs locally.
-A prebuilt version is provided for ease of use.

-Customization is made simple through a configuration UI, available as an OBS dock.
-This allows users to adjust settings easily without leaving their streaming software.

 ## Future plans